Managing PostgreSQL users

 user_specare the settings for the new database user:-

-name: Username.The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter (except the
+name: Username.The username may contain Latin letters, numbers, hyphens, and underscores.
+It must start with a letter, number, or underscore, but cannot begin with a

-admin,repl,monitor,postgres,mdb_superuser,mdb_admin,mdb_monitor, andmdb_replicationare reserved for Managed Service for PostgreSQL.
+admin,repl,monitor,postgres,mdb_superuser,mdb_admin,mdb_monitor, andmdb_replicationare reserved for internal use by Managed Service for PostgreSQL.
 You cannot create users with these names. -

 password: Password.
-The password must be from 8 to 128 characters long.You can also generate a password using Connection Manager.
-To do this, specify
+The password must be 8-128 characters long.You can also generate a password using Connection Manager.
+To do this, replace

 permissions.database_name: Array of databases to which the user must have access.
 Each array item represents a single database. -